amitu/dotfiles/README.md

 Hyper-I: list all snippets and their keys etc.

-Hyper-k: kill other window's buffer.
+Hyper-k: kill other window's buffer (without killing other window, for getting rid of temporary output buffers opened by some commands).

 Autocompletion is still M-/.